Aging Gracefully, An Oxymoron

 The following contains explicit material and may be unsuitable for children and adults having a low tolerance for distasteful mental images.
 Every year – for too many of them – I have designed a set of New Year’s Resolutions, ostensibly to improve my general health and well-being, actually to apply some damage control to an overdose of holiday chocolate.
 And every year it seems that the harder I work for physical improvement, the harder I struggle to stay even.

-The other day, in keeping to the exercise part of this year’s resolutions, I was doing a shoulder stand in my underwear –I was home alone– and happened to look up.
-To my horror, my entire body seemed to be hanging from my ankles in a great wrinkling wave of skin and cellulite that started at my knees and rippled downward to gather in gentle folds around my collar bone.
-I sprang up with an agility born of fright and ran for the nearest full length mirror to make sure it hadn’t all now landed in a heap at my feet.
+The other day, in keeping with the exercise part of this year’s resolutions, I was doing a shoulder stand in my underwear –I was home alone– and happened to look up.
+To my horror, my entire body seemed to be hanging from my ankles in a great wrinkling wave of skin and cellulite that started at my knees and rippled downward to gather in gentle folds around my collarbone.
+I sprang up with an agility born of fright and ran for the nearest full-length mirror to make sure it hadn’t all now landed in a heap at my feet.

 It just isn’t fair.
 I don’t smoke, I don’t drink, and with the exception of 3 months in a recliner, healing from injuries suffered in a dive off a treadmill, I have spent almost as much time in gyms as I have at the office and far more than in any church, school or department store.
 Whence then, this cascade of flesh that flows to the bottom when inverted?
 Maybe the answer is plastic surgery and a practitioner who won’t mind pulling the whole thing up and tying it in a knot at the top of my head.